Hearts (America album)

 Hearts is the fifth studio album by American folk rock trio America, released by Warner Bros.
 Records in 1975.
-The album was produced by long-term Beatles producer George Martin, the second of seven consecutive albums he produced with America.
+The album was produced by George Martin, the second of six consecutive albums he produced with America.

 This album was a big hit in the US, reaching number 4 on the Billboard album chart and being certified gold by the RIAA.
 It produced three hit singles: "Sister Golden Hair", which went to number 1 on the Billboard singles chart and number 5 on the adult contemporary chart; "Daisy Jane", which peaked at 20 on the Billboard singles chart and number 4 on the Adult Contemporary chart; and the funky "Woman Tonight", which reached 44 on the Billboard singles chart and 41 on the Adult Contemporary chart.
 Several other songs received radio airplay on FM stations playing album tracks including "Company", "Old Virginia", "Bell Tree" and "Midnight".
-The album was also released on Quadrophonic reel-to-reel tape for 4-channel enthusiasts.
+The album was also released on Quadrophonic reel-to-reel tape for 4-channel enthusiasts, also released on Quadraphonic CD-4 album.

 The cover was designed by Phil Hartman, who eventually left graphic design to pursue acting.